eguvenc/Framework/public/README.md

 ### Apache web server

-In your Apache configuration file, `DocumentRoot` should be set to directory `/project/path/public/app/`.
+In your configuration file `DocumentRoot` should be set to directory `/project/path/public/app/`.

 ```
 <VirtualHost *:80>